 On average, a TBM excavates around 50-60 feet per day which is 20 hours of excavation approximately.

 In order to understand how a Tunnel Boring Machine works, we will divide its components into three parts:

 Keep in mind that the type of machine to be used will always depend on the geology of the project.

-The Hard rock, either shielded or open-type TBMs are used to excavate rocks with the help of disc cutters which are mounted on the cutter head.
+The Hard rock, either shielded or open-type TBMs is used to excavate rocks with the help of disc cutters which are mounted on the cutter head.